MES KEMPTON PARK

 Clothing Bank (Social Work)

 Providing clothes to the poor and needy that are identified through our various projects.
 Clothes are also provided if an urgent need is identified in other organisations and churches.
-Assistance is given in disaster cases e.g. floods, etc.
+Assistance is also given in the case of a disaster e.g. floods, fire, etc.

 Clothing Bank – Monthly Jumble Sale: Selling of second hand clothing

 Recycling Project – Selling of sorted recyclable waste material (Refer to GROW Programme)